 At our opium addiction treatment center, we specialize in helping teens and young adults with more severe dependency problems.
 Some of the treatment modalities we utilize at Zelus Recovery include:

-- Family therapy, which opens doors of frank communication to create a supportive setting
+- Family therapy program, which opens doors of frank communication to create a supportive setting

 - Behavioral therapies that help with the development of healthy coping skills

-- Group therapy sessions as a way to harness the power of peer support during healing
+- Group therapy program sessions as a way to harness the power of peer support during healing

 - Life skills training that assists with the development of healthy relationships with peers